Where to watch July Fourth 2018 fireworks in South Mississippi

 The first two boats out of Biloxi and Gulfport are sold out, but the company said Monday there will be a third boat that carries 100 people leaving from Gulfport with space available.

-Cost is $24 Adults, $18 Children ages 11 and under.
+Cost is $24 adults, $18 children ages 11 and under.

 More info: https://msshipisland.com/fireworks